How to Submit to The Dodge

 Please include content notes for any material in your submission for which you think readers may appreciate advance notice.
 Examples include: violence, sexual assault, racism, suicide, self-harm.

-We accept simultaneous submissions, but withdraw your piece on Submittable promptly if it is accepted elsewhere.
+We accept simultaneous submissions, but please withdraw your piece on Submittable promptly if it is accepted elsewhere.
+(Exceptions may apply to visual art submissions; please contact us at editors@thedodgemag.com with your questions.)
 If you have submitted multiple works, send a Submittable message to tell us which works you must withdraw.
 We do not publish previously published work at this time.

-We aim to respond within 3-6 months.
-If you have not heard from us after 6 months, feel free to reach out.
+We aim to respond within six months.
+If you have not heard from us after six months, feel free to reach out.

 Fiction

-Submit works of fiction up to 8000 words in length.
+Submit works of fiction up to 7000 words in length.
 We are open to flash and micro fiction.
+Please send a single longer piece or no more than three flash pieces (under 1000 words each) at a time.
 SUBMIT

 Nonfiction

 Submit works of creative nonfiction up to 7000 words in length.
 We are open to flash nonfiction.
+We are open to flash and micro nonfiction.
+Please send a single longer piece or no more than three flash pieces (under 1000 words each) at a time.
 SUBMIT

 Poetry

-Submit up to 5 poems in one document.
+Submit up to five poems in one document.
 SUBMIT

 Translation

-Submit up to 8 poems in translation or 20 pages of prose.
+Submit up to eight poems in translation or 7000 words of prose.
 Submission of the work in the original language and permission from the writer is required.
-A short (2 page max) introduction to the writer and their work can also be included, plus an intro of the translator(s).
+A short (two page max) introduction to the writer and their work can also be included, plus an intro of the translator(s).
 SUBMIT